How to vote on Britain’s Got Talent 2018

 What number do you need to call to vote on Britain's Got Talent?
 Can you vote on the app?
 We have all the details right here...

-Britain’s Got Talent is going LIVE tonight, and that means that we will finally be able to have our say on this year’s acts.
+Britain’s Got Talent is LIVE every night this week, with 40 acts competing across five semi-finals – and that means that we will finally be able to have our say on this year’s acts.

 But how can you vote?
 What are the numbers you need?
 Find out below…